Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 See our complete list of recommended babysitter rules that all parents should enforce.

 Give your babysitter a list of all the pets in your house and their names.
-Include dogs and cats, as well as smaller pets like hamsters, lizards, and fish.
+This include dogs and cats, as well as smaller pets like hamsters, lizards, and fish.
 Even these smaller pets will probably need to have instructions on how to feed them each day.

 Make sure your babysitter knows if you have a dog that will need to be let out to go to the bathroom.
 As well as if any of your pets will need to be fed or given fresh water while you're away.